paolomainardi/docker-release-it/README.md

-# docker-release-it
+# Dockerised Release-it

-A simple container to run release-it in
+A simple container to run release-it with a set of opinionated modules.